Skip to main content

 DB_DB_NAME_PREFIX=

-DB_DB_NAME_PREFIX used as the Database Prefix name, all databases manages by the service will use this value as a prefix.
+DB_DB_NAME_PREFIX is used as the database prefix name, all databases managed by the service will use this value as a prefix.

-USER_DB_* is needed to connect to the User Databases for all the managed instances.
-It should be credentials of an account with read/write rights on all databases of the managed instances.
+USER_DB_* variables are required to connect to the user databases for all the managed instances.
+They define the credentials of an account of the MongoDB database server with read/write rights on all databases of the managed instances.

-GLOBAL_DB_* is needed to connect to the Global Databases for this prefix. (containing the instances collection)
+GLOBAL_DB_* variables are required to connect to the Global Database for this prefix. (containing the instances collection)

-*_CONNECTION_PREFIX is used for the connexion schema, if you use domain based load balancer you can use '+srv' prefix, or leave empty.
+*_CONNECTION_PREFIX are used for the connexion schema, if you use domain based load balancer you can use '+srv' prefix, or leave empty.

 Authentication settings